 Trapping Protocols – Ladder Water Temperatures ≥70F.

 1.4.2.
 At water temperatures of 70–72°F, sampling will be permitted as defined below for up to four days per week from 0600-1030 hours to allow for U.S. v Oregon requirements and for nighttime lamprey trapping.
 This operation will remain in effect until daily average water temperatures drop to ≤ 69.9F.
-All sampling will cease when temperatures reach 72°F. No sampling may resume until daily average water temperatures drop to ≤ 71.9°F.
+All sampling and nighttime lamprey trapping will cease when temperatures reach 72°F. No sampling may resume until daily average water temperatures drop to ≤ 71.9°F.

 Comments from others: